gquelch/Nuke-Public-Scripts/README.md

 <br></br>

+## branchMask

+A robust alternative to the default nuke branch function that works correctly when branching several nodes with different mask inputs and connections.

+<br></br>

 ## openReadPath

 This will open up a file browser at the file path for any read nodes you have selected